craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 05 23.md

 Other than the reactions of the world around them, it really is up to what the party wants to go back and investigate, or where they go next.
 I can only prepare for what I will use.

 ### What happened?

+traveled north, ran into old stickyfingers, nearly killed it, but they ran away before they finished the job (bc me no telegraph)